-Writing A Book Review - An Easy Step by Step Guide
+Writing a Book Review - A Step By Step Guide

-To learn how to write a book review, you first need to understand what a book review really is.
-A book review is literary criticism and it mainly consists of three things; a summary, analysis and evaluation of the book.
+A book review is a literary criticism and it mainly consists of three things; a summary, analysis and evaluation of the book.

 They are key to construct a perfect book evaluation and review.